michaelmusty/.dotfiles/ISSUES.md

   pushed upstream.
 * The `_text_filenames` completion handler for Bash won't work on files with newlines in their names.
 Can it be made to?
+* Alternate files for buffers handled by vim-write-mkpath on creation still have their alternate files broken; not a big deal but it would be nice to fix it